 Solar panel ratings can be a critical consideration for solar shoppers because they provide information on how much electricity the system will generate.
 However, many potential customers also find solar panel wattage, ratings, and power output information confusing.

-If a PV customer is comparing bids between two solar installation companies, one might have higher energy estimates for an almost identical array because they used different assumptions for shading or weather conditions.
-Being able to explain key terms and concepts to potential customers, such as solar panel power output, wattage, and module efficiency ratings, is critical for helping them make informed decisions.
+If a PV customer compares bids between two solar installation companies, one might have higher energy estimates for an almost identical array because they used different assumptions for shading or weather conditions.
+Explaining key terms and concepts to potential customers, such as solar panel power wattage, module efficiency ratings, and solar panel output, is critical for helping them make informed decisions.

-Let’s explore some of the key concepts you need to clarify with your potential customers.
+Let’s explore some key solar terms and concepts you need to clarify with your potential customers.

 A solar panel rating measures the peak output of a solar panel in watts, typically under ideal conditions known as peak sun hours.
 Solar panel wattage ratings usually indicate the maximum energy produced when exposed to direct sunlight at 1000W/square meters.
 However, factors such as temperature, shade, dust, dirt, weather, orientation, and tilt angle can affect the power output of photovoltaic panels, so solar panel ratings are usually assigned following standard test conditions to achieve consistent results.